Carina-P/hire-hens/readme_materials/TESTS.md

     * Expected outcome:
         * As stated in TC_011 you should not have to fill in delivery and contact information again.

 * Testing use case US_013.
-As a user i want confirmation when my order is processed and added to the system.
+As a user, I want to be able to see my profile information with my order history.
+    **TC_0014** Check profile information
     * How to test:
+        * Log in with same credentials as in TC_011
+        * Follow steps in TC_006.
+        * From cart choose checkout.
+        * Add test credit card number and Complete order.
+        * Choose My Account and My Profile in navbar.
+Notice the information.
+        * Click on one of the order numbers.
     * Expected outcome:
-* Testing use case US_003.
+        * You should see two orders:
+            * The one completed TC_012 and the one completed in this test case.
+            * Check that all details are correct in profile page is correct.
+            * When you click on order number you should end up at checkout succes page for the order with given order number.

+* Testing use case US_014.
+As a user, I want to find information about e.g. how to hire hens and how to take care of hens.
+    **TC_0015** Go to FAQ
     * How to test:
+        * In navbar choose FAQ
+        * Click on a question that you are interested in.
     * Expected outcome:
+        * You should see the answers to you questions.
 * Testing use case US_003.
     * How to test:
     * Expected outcome: